8 funny pranks to play on your housemates

 Funny pranks to do at home

-Here are our eight best pranks that are safe that you can play on your housemates without ending any friendships!
+Here are our best pranks to play on your housemates without ruining friendships:

 Take the labels off their tins prank

-This one is great because despite only taking a couple of minutes, it causes months of headaches.
-Break into your flatmate's kitchen cupboard and peel all the labels off their tins.
+This prank is great because despite only taking a couple of minutes, it causes months of headaches: break into your flatmate's kitchen cupboard and peel all the labels off their tins.